Please complete the enquiry form below and we'll get back within 24 hours (48 hours on a weekend)

 Kaziranga is a UNESCO World Heritage Site.
 This 470 sq. km. national park has tall elephant grass and lush green flood plains, and is home to a rich variety of wildlife.
 Here you might spot birds like Greater Adjutants, Bengal Floricans, Pallas’s Fish Eagles and black-necked Storks.
 Kaziranga’s larger inhabitants include the Greater Asian one-horned Rhinoceros, Asian Elephant, Asiatic Water Buffalo and the majestic Royal Bengal Tiger.

-Today we will be exploring the Eastern and Central Ranges of Kaziranga on jeep as well as Elephant! safaris
+Today we will be exploring the Eastern and Central Ranges of Kaziranga on the jeep.

 The park is divided into four ranges.
 The Agoratoli range covers the eastern part.
 The Kohora range covers the central region.
 It is easily accessible from the range office at Kohora.
 The Baguri range covers the western part of the park and has the highest density of rhinoceroses.
 The fourth range, Burhapar, covers the first additional area attached to Kaziranga.

 Another packed day in Kaziranga!
 We leave early in the morning to explore the wilderness of Kaziranga’s Central and Western Ranges.
-We will get to go on an Elephant safari (approx 45 Min).
-We will return to the resort for breakfast, and set out once again for a game drive in an open vehicle.
+We will return to the resort for breakfast and set out once again for a game drive in an open vehicle.
 Another game drive is scheduled for after lunch.

-An early morning Elephant safari will be followed by a game drive in Kaziranga National Park.
+An early morning game drive in Kaziranga National Park.
 We return to the resort around noon.
 In the later part of the afternoon, we will make a short trip to Bhomoraguri and enjoy a sunset cruise on the Brahmaputra river.

 We will go on our last game drive and head for Guwahati after lunch.
 The remaining part of the day can be spent as you wish.